125 Years of Excellence

 The Future of Bosch

-With an expansive history of providing passionate innovation in the automotive world, you can trust that Bosch will continue to be a world leader in this sector.
+With an expansive history of providing passionate innovation in the automotive world, Bosch will continue to be a world leader in this sector.
 Every year the Bosch Company works hard to achieve new goals and set new standards in car manufacturing and repair.